HPSCTerrSys/TSMP_WorkflowGettingStarted/README.md

 - Check functionality of Workflow-Engine, adjustment to new use case
 - Refinements and fixes
 - Exact reproduction after implementation of test and developer simulations by NWagner (checking 1979/01), forcing files, simulation results, postprocessing, monitoring, logfiles; restarts work properly, also in 1979/01
-- Check of setup and configuration once more: check of compatibility with and suitability for DETECT and CORDEX; check of correct static fields (land cover, indicator file, ParFlow slopes); various cross checks (static input equals static output)
+- Check of setup and configuration once more: check of compatibility with and suitability for DETECT and CORDEX; check of correct static fields (land cover, indicator file, ParFlow slopes); various cross checks (static input equals static output); etc.

 ## Related experiments

+With this expeirment the TSMPv1 Workflow Engine has been refined to production readiness for DETECT D02 runs.
+Form this expeirment other experiments will be derived ("baseline" refers to it as a reference simulaiton for DETECT but also as a reference for the configuration and setup for other expeirmnets).
+Also the 3km eval runs will be derived (and adjusted) from this experiment.
+A generic version of the TSMPv1 Workflow Engine will also be derived.

 exp-ID:
 - https://icg4geo.icg.kfa-juelich.de/Configurations/TSMP/DETECT_EUR-11_ECMWF-ERA5_evaluation_r1i1p1_FZJ-COSMO5-01-CLM3-5-0-ParFlow3-12-0_vBaselineHwu
+- also the 1D subsurface flow eval ERA5.1 EUR-11 will be derived

 ## Responsibilities